grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 Test framework
 --------------

-The first and most essential tool we are going to use is an xUnit framework.
+The first essential tool we'll use is a test framework.
+A test framework allows us to specify and execute our tests.

 Let's assume that our application looks like this: